Assess Your Disciple-Making Culture

 Ultimately, we must ask “Where is God taking us?’
 Someone suggested that everything is created twice, first in the heart and then in reality.
 For developing this disciple-making dream, we use a tool developed by Will Mancini called the Horizon Storyline.
 It’s not enough to have a culture of disciple-making, but if we want to turbocharge our efforts, we need a strategic and tactical plan.
 The Horizon Storyline consists of four-time horizons we refer to as the “1414”.
 The drawing below illustrates it.
 These visionary tools assist us in answering four-time sensitive question: 1) What is a 5 to 10-year disciple-making dream?
 2) What are the four big rocks we must address over the next three years?
 3) What is the one thing we must focus on over the next year?
 And 4) What are the four 90-Day Initiatives we must accomplish to achieve our one-year milestone?

 Installing a disciple-making operational system is a marathon, not a sprint.
 Perhaps this is why many choose to implement change at the service or programming level with no real lasting change.
-You can start a journey today.
-Please take a moment and fill our Disciple-Making Culture Assessment and schedule a free 30 minutes phone call today.
+You can start a journey today by scheduling a free 30 minutes phone call!